Ten sailors are missing after a U.S. destroyer collided with a tanker

 The USS John S. McCain is the second Navy ship in three months involved in a collision with a merchant ship from another country.

-It suffered "significant damage" to the hull after it was hit by the Alnic MC, a 30,000-ton chemical and oil tanker sailing under the Libyan flag, the Navy said in a statement.
+It suffered "significant damage" to the hull after it was hit by the Alnic MC, a 30,000-ton chemical and oil tanker sailing under the Liberian flag, the Navy said in a statement.

 Ten sailors were missing and five were injured following the collision, which happened at 5:24 a.m.
 Singapore time (5:24 p.m.
 ET Sunday), according to the Navy's latest update issued around nine-and-a-half hours later.

-Note: CORRECTION (7:30 a.m., Aug.
-22): An earlier version of this article misstated the registry of the tanker than collided with the USS John McCain.
-It flies under the flag of Liberia, not Libya.